 B – Branding

 Branding for children?
 Illustrations, typography and colour are a few elements as part of the experience.
 Illustrations have a unique tone and a universal appeal to children, and adults for that matter.
-Understanding tone and style is the key to age appropriate illustrations.
+Understanding tone and style is the key to age-appropriate illustrations.
 Whether it be children’s clothing or educational play centres, each business is unique.
 Understanding the strategy that drives the business is critical to building the brand.
 Bright and vibrant colours entice an attraction to the brand that is imaginative, warm and playful.
 This also speaks to adults when entrusting their children to the brand as well.

 C – Children

 And finally, the children.
 The beauty of branding to children is that they have no filter.
 Children will instantly like, want, need (or demand!) something that catches their attention.
-There’s an instant connection between the brand and their desires.
-Unlike adults, where there is a mature set of filters in the consumer decision making process (choice, value for money, budgeting etc), children know what they want almost instantaneously.
+There’s an instant connection between the brand and a child’s desires.
+Unlike adults, where there is a mature set of filters in the consumer decision-making process (choice, value for money, budgeting etc.), children know what they want almost instantaneously.
 If they like it, they like it.
 If they want it, they want it.
 Seeing the brand through the lens of a child is an important element in children’s branding.
-Brand strategists embody a playfulness and inquisitiveness in order to see, feel, touch, taste and know it as if in the eyes of a child.
+Brand strategists embody playfulness and inquisitiveness in order to see, feel, touch, taste and know it as if in the eyes of a child.
 As simple as it sounds, the process requires an unlayering of learnt brand perceptions.
 There’s a lot we can learn from children and our own childlike essence to harness our creativity to build a brand.

 “Now we know our ABC, next time won’t you come and….”

 Catch up with us.